dertroglodyt/KSPCheckList/README.md

-# KSPCheckList
+# KSP CheckList

-KSP Chekclist is a small app to help with building rockets in Kerbal Space Programm.
+**KSP Checklist** is a small app to help with building rockets in Kerbal Space Program.
 It reminds you of all the little things you tend to always forget.

 Note:
 KSP (Kerbal Space Program) is copyrighted by Squad.